Authing/docs/docs/en/reference/ui-components/angular.md

 {{$localeConfig.brandName}} currently supports 4 social logins around the world, such as GitHub, Apple, etc. The following is a complete list:

-!!!include(common/social-connections-table.md)!!!
+!!!include(en/common/social-connections-table.md)!!!

 </details>

 ### Log out

-1. Initialize the [AuthenticationClient](/reference/sdk-for-node/#使用认证模块)in the project entry file.
+1. Initialize the [AuthenticationClient](/reference/sdk-for-node/#Use 认证模块)in the project entry file.

 ```js
 import { initAuthClient } from "@authing/ng-ui-components";